-We take the perspective that singular neighborhoods should be entirely properties of $(M,g)$, with no extrinsic structure or constricting hypotheses required to make sense of them (and hence of black holes).
+We take the perspective that singular neighborhoods should entirely be properties of $(M,g)$, with no extrinsic structure or constricting hypotheses required to make sense of them (and hence of black holes).
 The boundary constructions mentioned in the introduction seemingly provide a natural means of defining singular neighborhoods in accordance with this perspective: they require nothing more than $M$ being a smooth manifold and $g$ being a sufficiently smooth Lorentzian metric-- typically even time orientability isn't strictly required.
-Singularities are subtle objects, however: a critical topological shortcoming that arises in many such constructions, including the b- and g-boundaries, is that the singularities in $\partial M \subset \overline{M}$ are not guaranteed to be Hausdorff-separated from points in $M$.
-Indeed, Geroch, Can-Bin, and Wald demonstrated in \cite{geroch1982singular} that any construction sufficiently similar to the g-boundary will have this pathology, and it seems this result was one of the primary reasons that the community's interest in boundary constructions waned after the 1970's.
+Singularities are subtle, however: a critical topological shortcoming that arises in many such constructions, including the b- and g-boundaries, is that the singularities in $\partial M \subset \overline{M}$ are not guaranteed to be Hausdorff-separated from points in $M$.
+Indeed, Geroch, Can-Bin, and Wald \cite{geroch1982singular} demonstrated that any construction sufficiently similar to the g-boundary will have this pathology, and it seems this result was one of the primary reasons that the community's interest in boundary constructions waned after the 1970's.

-In the language of singular neighborhoods, this pathology means that an intuitive stipulation we put forward previously, that singular neighborhoods include all complements of compact sets, is not satisfied when using these boundary constructions to identify singular neighborhoods.
-This is not desirable, as compact sets are in a sense bounded in the interior of $M$, and so should not be arbitrarily close to the boundary $\partial M$.
-While the construction of black holes put forward in the previous section could, in principle, be carried out in spite of such a pathology, we consider it to violate the physical intuition underlying the definition.
-For this reason, we consider the a-boundary to be the most natural means of identifying singular neighborhoods, as its topological structure manifestly separates interior points from boundary points.
+In the language of singular neighborhoods, this pathology means that an intuitive stipulation we put forward previously, that singular neighborhoods include all complements of compact sets, is not necessarily satisfied when using such constructions to identify singular neighborhoods.
+This is undesirable, as compact sets are in a sense bounded in the interior of $M$, and so should not be arbitrarily close to the boundary $\partial M$.
+While the construction of black holes put forward in the previous section could, in principle, be carried out in spite of this pathology, we consider it to violate the physical intuition underlying the definition.
+For this reason, we consider the later-developed a-boundary, or abstract boundary, to be the most natural means of identifying singular neighborhoods, as its topological structure manifestly separates interior and boundary points.